yuri-marinho/yuri-marinho/README.md

 # Olá 👋, I'm Yuri Marinho!
-Here's the journey of a NoCoder learning something about code!
+Here's the journey of a NoCoder learning something about code

 ## Traveling through...